sdasgup3/validating-binary-decompilation/tests/program_translation_validation/toy-examples/README.md

 ### Note
   -  The compiler used for the generting binary for programs, to be fed to McSema, should be the same as the one used for single insruction decompilation.
+  - Using relocation information for compd, does not neccesarily mean that mcsema needs to decompile the same binary with relocation info, but it is a good practise to enable both compd and mcsema equally.
+  Currently, ida having issues with running on binaries with relocation info.